vre2h/vre2h/README.md

 ### Hi there 👋

-I'm, software engineer with a keen interest in education, management and blogging.
+I'm Vrezh, software engineer with a keen interest in education, management and blogging.

 ## Get in touch